Reimagining Hamlet in Cinema:A Comparative Analysis of Laurence Olivier, Kenneth Branagh, and Michael Almereyda's Adaptations

 Authors

-1 Assistant Professor, Department of Art, Faculty of Art and Architecture, University of Kurdistan, Sanandaj, Iran
+1 Assistant Professor of Cinema, Department of Cinema, Faculty of Art and Architecture, University of Kurdistan, Sanandaj, Iran

 2 Doctoral student of Department of Communication Sciences, North Tehran Branch, Islamic Azad University, Tehran, Iran